solde/PROP/README.md

 - [ ] Use case diagram

 ---
-        Created by Arnau Santos, Daniel Palomo and David Soldevila
+        Created by Daniel Palomo, Arnau Santos and David Soldevila
 ---